Day 2Bessyboot Mon 3 Aug

 NOTE The Coombe, whilst a distinct enclosed valley, is a real mountain experience and juniors unused to, or unsure of the challenge outlined above may wish to be accompanied.

 The White (Near) start now hosts both the White & Yellow courses.
 These course follows paths and walls in an area of rough open and around grazed fields.
-A small section of the course will be along the path being taken by competitors going to the High and Low starts.
+A small section of the course will be along a path close to where competitors are going to the High and Low starts and returning from the Finish.

 The String course is adjacent to Assembly in the grounds of Borrowdale Primary School, who are kindly allowing us to use this area.